 We can support the management in maintaining the Fixed Asset Register and ensure the register is maintained at all Inter - Companies and Head Office.
 The Register at HO will include details of location, custodian of the assets, date of purchase, item code, voucher number, cost, depreciation, depreciation charged, details of disposal (if any), assets reference number, etc. The Registers at Divisions will include fixed asset code number, date of purchase, cost price, transfer/disposal/sale details with a date.

 The fixed asset register maintained by the client will be reviewed by us and corrections if any will be suggested to the management.
 We will ensure that the Register includes all the necessary details required in maintaining the assets satisfactorily.
 The location mentioned in the register will be cross verified to the extent possible and ensured that the management has good control over the assets.
 The existence of assets mentioned in the Register will be verified physically by our team and noted in the register to the extent possible.

-The team will be briefed on how the request for a new fixed asset has to be raised, mentioning the list of existing fixed asset of the same type, need of purchase and estimated cost of requested purchase.
-An analysis will be prepared by the division manager detailing the name and address of suppliers, description of items, cost, payment terms, credit period and justification for the selection of the supplier.
+The team will be briefed on how the request for a new fixed asset has to be raised, mentioning the list of existing fixed assets of the same type, need of purchase, and estimated cost of requested purchase.
+An analysis will be prepared by the division manager detailing the name and address of suppliers, description of items, cost, payment terms, credit period, and justification for the selection of the supplier.

 We will ensure that the capital work-in-progress is transferred to the relevant asset head on completion, expenses are classified and allocated appropriately, and the total value of the asset will be re-computed ensuring that the accurate value of an asset is reflected in the books.
 We will cross verify that the expenses are directly attributable to the definition of fixed assets and other expenses are written off and the timing of the transfer of assets from WIP is also verified.